ibm-cloud-docs/transit-gateway/adding-ca.md

 {: #tg-ui-adding-cross-account-connection-transit-gateway}
 {: ui}

-To connect networks owned by different accounts using the UI, follow these steps:
+To connect networks that are owned by different accounts by using the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
-1. Click **Transit Gateway** from the left navigation pane.
+1. Click **Transit Gateway** from the left navigation window.
-1. Click the name of the transit gateway where you want to add a connection and click **Add connection**.
+1. Click the name of the transit gateway where you want to add a connection.
+Then, click **Add connection**.
-1. Choose your network connection type, then select **Request connection to a network in another account**.
+1. Choose your network connection type.
+Then, select **Request connection to a network in another account**.
-1. Type the CRN of the cross-account network, or in the case of Classic infrastructure or Unbound GRE, enter the IBM Cloud account ID that you want to connect to.
+1. Type the CRN of the cross-account network, or if Classic infrastructure or Unbound GRE, enter the IBM Cloud account ID that you want to connect to.

    * To get the IBM Cloud account ID for a Classic infrastructure or Unbound GRE tunnel connection, select **Manage > Account** from the {{site.data.keyword.cloud_notm}} console and choose **Account Settings**.
 Your account ID shows in the **Account** section of the **Account settings** page.
    * To get the CRN of a VPC, Direct Link, or Power Systems Virtual Server, select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Resource list**.
 Expand **Networking** (for VPC and Direct Link) or **Computing** (for Power Systems Virtual Server) to list your networking resources, then locate the service that you are looking for.
 Next, click anywhere in the service's table row (except for the Name link).
 From the side panel that appears, copy the CRN and paste it into the Add connection pane.